To create an independent and accessible publication to inspire the learning, teaching, and performance of first aid knowledge, skills, and behaviour.

-I was approached by my employers at the Canadian Red Cross and asked to create a brand & materials for an all new project in coordination with the British and American Red Cross Societies.
-Initially created by Don Marentette, Director of First Aid Programs at the CRC, the International Journal of First Aid Education (IJFAE) is the first of its kind, with 100% of its content dedicated to First Aid education.
+The International Journal of First Aid Education was created in coordination with the British and American Red Cross Societies.
+Initially brought to life by Don Marentette, Director of First Aid Programs at the CRC, IJFAE is the first independent journal of its kind, with 100% of its content dedicated to First Aid education.
 Along with Mr. Marentette, the journal is also directed by Dr. Jeffrey Pellegrino of Kentucky State University, who also offered to host the publication on the University's Digital Commons platform.

-There are two integral points to the identity of IJFAE; that it remains a completely original entity separate from any Red Cross Societies, and that it consistently embodies the principles outlined in the Utstein formula for survival (described below).
+There are two integral points to the identity of IJFAE; that it remains a completely original entity separate from any Red Cross Societies, and that it consistently embodies the principles outlined in the Utstein formula for survival and the Chain of Survival Behaviours.

-Although the journal is not yet accepting submissions, it is expected to draw research from Red Cross and Red Crescent Societies worldwide.
+The journal is now accepting submissions for its second issue and is expected to draw research from Red Cross and Red Crescent Societies worldwide.
 The IJFAE will publish both scholarly and field based works with the goal of advancing the knowledge and practices of first aid educators and curriculum designers; works may also support organizations and governments in identifying networks and best practices to inform laws and measurements around first aid.
-Articles can focus on one or more aspects of the Chain of Survival Behaviours: Planning & Preparing; Early Recognition; First Aid Skills/ Accessing Advance Care; or Long term care/ Rehabilitation by non-professionals.
-IJFAE is inclusive of non-certified, lay certified, and professional responders, allowing for a diverse range of content.

-I designed the cover and web page to be modern and minimal, yet still reminiscent of a classic academic experience.
-The cover will be the same for each issue, with only the title changing; I used the bare minimum — just the title, issue number, and main image in order to keep the identity of the journal strong issue to issue.
+The cover and web page were designed to be modern and minimal, yet still reminiscent of a classic academic experience.
+Visual elements were kept to a minimum — just the title, issue number, and main image in order to keep the identity of the journal strong issue to issue.